artsinitsyn/Full-text-search/README.md

 # Full-text-search
 My simple library explorer.
 Using this application, you can organize a full-text search.
-The 20 best books of English literature are used as a library.The data is indexed in OpenSearch.
+The 20 best books of English literature are used as a library.
+The data is indexed in OpenSearch.
 The possibility of a faceted search has been implemented (group filtering of results by genre, year, and keywords).

 App testing --> [video](https://drive.google.com/file/d/16ewltCEgboC2UQvLKUNbcHeSTDAnhq-B/view?usp=sharing)